How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 Istanbul is one of those rare destinations that never disappoints, no matter what season you choose to visit.
 While it’s true that summers can get pretty hot, the city’s unique culture and breathtaking landmarks are definitely worth experiencing.

-When I visited Istanbul in August, I had my doubts about the heat, but it turned out to be no different than other parts of Europe.
+When I started my 1 day in Istanbul in August, I had my doubts about the heat, but it turned out to be no different than other parts of Europe.
 So, whether you’re planning a trip months in advance or impulsively booking a last-minute getaway, there’s never a wrong time to visit Istanbul!

 24 Hours in Istanbul Travel Tips